The King Charles Yorkie is a sophisticated dog who is a 50/50 mix of the Cavalier King Charles Spaniel and the Yorkshire Terrier.

 Because both the parent dogs are well-known for their spirited personalities, one can assume that the King Charles Yorkie will also have this endearing personality.

-While he may not be the perfect fit for the novice dog owner, hybrid is great for families with children and other pets because he gets along well with everyone.
+While he may not be the perfect fit for the novice dog owner, the hybrid is great for families with children and other pets because he gets along well with everyone.

 He may also have a stubborn streak.
 But one look at that cute face and that can almost be forgotten.